wp-plugins/restaurant-manager/readme.txt

 **MailChimp Support**

 - MailChimp Support has now arrived.
 Allow your users to subscribe to your MailChimp email list when they book a table.
 [Download MailChimp Support](http://www.syntaxthemes.co.uk/shop/restaurant-mailchimp-subscribe/ "MailChimp Support").

+**Advanced Customer Email Support**

+- Advanced customer email support is now available.
+Apart from the automated email notifications made when pending, confirming and rejecting a booking, you are now able to send direct email notifications from the customers reservation booking panel.
+So when you reject a booking or overbook your table you can email the customer directly offering them another alternative.
+[Download Customer Email Support](http://www.syntaxthemes.co.uk/shop/restaurant-customer-emailer/ "Advanced Customer Email Support") and improve your customer relations.

 **Future Developments**